7 Problems With Automating Factsheets In PowerPoint

 3) Typesetting Rags, Widows and Orphans

-In Sample 7, we’ve purposely cut off the text on the left as part of our efforts to obscure the source, but focus on the line endings on the right side of this column of text.
-According to any typography standard, a myriad of issues are seen in sample 6:
+In Sample 7, we’ve purposely cut off the text on the left as part of our efforts to obscure the source.
+Focus on the line endings on the right side of this column of text.
+There are a myriad of issues.

 - There are many words that should be wrapped to the next line.
 Small words like “a, or, if” shouldn’t appear at the end of the line alone.